simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 Not currently.
 That being said, you should become familiar with the APEX interface and modify it to fit your needs as _any_ buffer can be made into a tile.

 ### People are using many acronyms.
-How can I find out what they are talking about?
+How can I find out what they’re talking about?

 Open either a **MAT** (material) or **BUI** (building) buffer to the acronym.